hapticdata/Sketchplate/README.md

 	Usage: sketchplate fetch <command> [names…]

-To assist in maintaining the dependencies of your templates, a [template.json](./templates/amd-sketch/template.json) is used.
-There is also a global `fetch.json` which you can use to add resources to any existing project. the retrieval and updating of those resources is automated and **doesn't use any package manager** _([Volo](http://github.com/jrburke/volojs), [Bower](http://github.com/twitter/bower))_.
+There is a global `fetch.json` which you can use to add urls to resources you wish to keep track of and add to any project.
+The retrieval and updating of those resources is automated and **doesn't use any package manager** _([Volo](http://github.com/jrburke/volojs), [Bower](http://github.com/twitter/bower))_.
 Use in an existing project with: `sketchplate fetch add [id1] [id2]` or `-i` for interactive mode.
+To assist in maintaining the dependencies of your templates, a [template.json](./templates/amd-sketch/template.json) is used.
+The `sketchplate template fetch` command is used to update your templates resources.

   Usage: sketchplate fetch [options] [command]